sandhyarani5a7/sumofintegers/README.md

 # sumofintegers
-sum of two integers program
+sum of two integers program in java